 Product 1: Black Diamond Storm

-The Storm is slightly heavier and a little bit more costly than it’s sister product the Black Diamond Spot but a few features set it apart from other Black Diamond products.
-First off the Storm is very user-friendly even with modes such as dimming, strobe, and red night vision.
+The Storm is slightly heavier and a little bit more costly than its sister product the Black Diamond Spot but a few features set it apart from other Black Diamond products.
+First of the Storm is very user-friendly even with modes such as dimming, strobe, and red night vision.

 Product 2: Coast HL7

 The Coast HL7 offers perhaps the best value of any headlamp on the market considering its performance.
 The name of the game with the HL7 is control whether you’re out in the night searching for trails or just trying to hang out around camp.

 One thing that many lamps struggle with actually is close proximity lighting either because the beam is too wide or gets too hot but the HL7 offers incredible control of how wide and bright you want the light to be.

 Of course, a headlamp needs to perform well away from camp as well and the HL7 has that covered with an amazing 196 lumens on a high beam.
 When on a high beam the HL7 can reach a distance of over 100 meters but one of the biggest downfalls of the product is a measly +/- 6 hours of battery life on full power.

 At just 4.5 ounces the HL7 is very lightweight but is also impact and water-resistant.
 As far as special features go the product really comes as-is with its main focus being on…focus.
 There is a dimming function but with just one bulb night vision is out and there is no strobe option.